 tolerance and improved storage life it is now believed that inadvertently the protein structures were changed and toxins may have been built up in the make-up of conventional grains.
 This in turn is suspected to be one of the reasons that so many people are becoming intolerant to wheat and why the modern grains store so long.
 Insects and pests are naturally repelled by these same toxins.

 We grow grain varieties that pre-date this hybridization and the practice of industrial fertilizers, herbicides, insecticides and fungicides and high yield varieties.
-Old varieties, referred to as heritage varieties have been around for thousands of years and are best suited to organic, low input agriculture.
+Old varieties, referred to as ancient and heritage varieties have been around for thousands of years and are best suited to organic, low input agriculture.
 They are as nature designed them.